 Conchas Chinas Hotels

 Quinta Maria Cortez is located right on Conchas Chinas Beach and has excellent reviews.
-It’s adults only and features a lovely outdoor pool.
+It’s adults-only and features a lovely outdoor pool.

 Patio Azul is a lovely boutique hotel located up in the hills and offers epic views from its namesake patio.

-In conclusion, if you’re looking for a quiet, scenic place to stay, Conchas Chinas is an excellent choice.
+If you’re looking for a quiet, scenic place to stay, Conchas Chinas is an excellent choice.
 If you don’t mind traveling to find restaurants and bars (or just using Uber Eats), you’ll love it here.
 Especially if you’re looking for a luxury vacation!

 Other Puerto Vallarta Neighborhoods